 - The abstract submission form will be emailed to you after your event registration has been completed.

-Selected LBRN INBRE Project PIs are required to submit an abstract for his/her research presentation for Saturday, January 27, 2018.
+Selected LBRN INBRE Project PIs are required to submit an abstract for his/her research presentation.
 The oral presentation abstract submission form is emailed to Full Project PI's (make sure to select proper title! in registration form!).
 The abstract cannot exceed 2000 characters.
-Abstracts for research presentations will be printed in the LBRN 16th Annual Meeting Program.
+Abstracts for research presentations will be printed in the LBRN 17th Annual Meeting Program.

-Deadline for all the Full Project oral presentation abstract submissions is January 12, 2018 (extended from 5th)- the link is emailed with the online event registration.
+Deadline for all the Full Project oral presentation abstract submissions is December 21, 2018.
+The link is emailed with the online event registration.
 If you did not receive it, contact John Quebedeaux.

 Oral Research Presenter Guidelines

-Below are the details for your oral presentations (please see the agenda for the assigned time) at the Annual Meeting on Saturday, January 27, 2018.
+Below are the details for your oral presentations (please see the agenda for the assigned time) at the Annual Meeting on either Friday 18th or Saturday the 19th.
 The Full project PI's are invited to give a 20 minute presentation highlighting the progress of their LBRN research project during the past year.
 As indicated, in the suggested presentation outline below, this presentation is different from a presentation normally made at a research meeting and must be designed to summarize your project and what has been acomplished during the past summer.
 After the presentations, the Full Project PI's will have an opportunity to meet with the LBRN EAC regarding their research project.

 The research presentation should include the following:

 Overall Goals and Specific Aims of your project

 Hypotheses (1 Slide)